Benefits of the Magical Properties of

 -

-The water “wicks” away excess body
+The water “wicks” away excess body heat during VWT

-heat during VWT using the “Charlene Kopansky
+using the “Charlene Kopansky Method”, creating a

-for vigorous exercise.
+cool, comfortable environment for vigorous exercise.

 -

-Blood that would be shunted to the
+Blood that would be shunted to the skin for cooling

-working muscles when exercising in water.
+exercising in water.
+It

 -

-The heart does not have to work as
+The heart does not have to work as hard as it does

-hard as it does on land to assist with
+on land to assist with thermoregulation of the

-thermoregulation of the working body.
+working body.

 -

-Pool temperatures can be altered to
+Pool temperatures can be altered to meet the needs

-meet the needs of special groups, from
+of special groups, from rehabilitation (31° to 37°C

-intense athletic training (around 27°C).
+/ 88° to 98°F), to intense athletic training (around

-E. Positive Effects of Water‟s
+Effects of Water‟s

 Resistance: A Summary